🇨🇦

 How we prevent this: We clearly specify RCMP requirements upfront and coordinate the correct check through CCRTIS.
 Your application passes because we ensure the right documentation.

-Frequent Rejection Cause: Documents submitted with only provincial certification or missing GAC authentication entirely.
+Frequent Rejection Cause: Documents submitted with only provincial certification or missing apostille from the correct competent authority.

-How we prevent this: We audit each document's authentication status before submission.
-If anything is missing from the chain, we resolve it proactively—no surprises at Migraciones.
+How we prevent this: We audit each document's apostille status before submission.
+If anything is missing from the chain, we resolve it proactively.
+No surprises at Migraciones.

 Document Expiry During Processing

-Timing Failure: RCMP checks expire while awaiting GAC authentication or during Migraciones processing.
+Timing Failure: RCMP checks expire while awaiting GAC apostille processing or during Migraciones processing.

 Why this happens: Applicants don't account for processing times.
-RCMP validity (6 months) seems generous, but GAC authentication plus Paraguay processing can exceed this window[1][2].
+RCMP validity (6 months) seems generous, but GAC apostille processing plus Paraguay processing can exceed this window[1][2].

 How we prevent this: We sequence document preparation strategically, timing RCMP checks to maximize validity during your Migraciones window.
 We plan for the full timeline so nothing expires.